taostat/taostats-docs/docs/Bittensor/glossary.md

 # Tao:

 The token of the Bittensor subtensor.
 1 tao is emitted from the network every 12 seconds.
 Tao can be divided into rao (there are 1B rao per tao).
 Learn more about [Tao](doc:tao) and [Tao Allocation](doc:tao-allocation).

+# tao in:

+The tao in the subnet liquidity pool.
+It can also refer to the amount of tao being added to the pool in each block.

 # Trust